-Professor in the history of religions, specialising in e.g. the study of esotericism, the history of magic, alternative spritiualities, and relations between esotericism and science.
+Professor of the history of religions, specialising in the study of esotericism, the history of magic, alternative spritiualities, and relations between esotericism and science.
 Theoretical interests include naturalistic (cognitive and evolutionary) as well as social-scientific and critical approaches to religion.

 My research interests revolve around the study of esotericism and magic in history and the present.
-Related research interests include religion and/in the history of science, modernisation processes, religion and conspiracy theories, naturalistic explanatory models in the study of religions, and, more recently, (critical) Romani studies.
+Related research interests include religion and/in the history of science, modernisation processes, religion and conspiracy theories, naturalistic explanatory models in the study of religions, and critical Romani studies.

 A selection from Stockholm University publication database